erthink/libmdbx/README.md

 1. `LIFO RECLAIM` mode:

 	The newest pages are picked for reuse instead of the oldest.
-	This allows to minimize reclaim loop and make it execution time independent from total page count.
+	This allows to minimize reclaim loop and make it execution time independent of total page count.

 	This results in OS kernel cache mechanisms working with maximum efficiency.
 	In case of using disk controllers or storages with